sudo1609/action-recognition-project/README.md

 python3 src/run_detector.py --images_source webcam

-# mplementation
+# Implementation

 Have 5 types of action: kick, punch, stand, wave, squat.
 The length of each video about 2 minutes and each video only contains one type of action with a frame size of 640x480, and then saved to images.

-# Get Skeleton from image
+# Get skeleton from image

 I used OpenPose to detect the human pose in each training images.